 CONNECTICUT: LOUIS’ LUNCH

-We?re obsessed with the amazing burgers at Plan B Burger Bar, but we?ve gotta give a shout-out to Louis?
-Lunch, the first-ever restaurant to serve hamburgers in the U.S. (They?re still super old-school, so if you want ketchup or mustard, you?re out of luck.)
+We're obsessed with the amazing burgers at b restaurants, but we've gotta give a shout-out to Louis' Lunch, the first-ever restaurant to serve hamburgers in the U.S. (They're still super old-school, so if you want ketchup or mustard, you're out of luck.)

 261-263 Crown St. (at College St.), New Haven; 203-562-5507 or louislunch.com